paularnaud2/ParTools/README.md

 This package contains a bunch of Python tools I have developped and used as a Support / Test Engenieer.
 You can mainly use them for:

-- Performing multithreaded SQL queries on Oracle DB (sql)
+- Performing multithread SQL queries on an Oracle DB (sql)
-- Performing multithreaded SQL queries on a given perimeter on Oracle DB (reqlist)
+- Performing multithread SQL queries on a given perimeter on an Oracle DB (reqlist)
 - Comparing and sorting potentially big files (dq)
 - Reading and searching potentially big files (toolBF)
 - Parsing potentially big XML files (toolParseXML)